mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 (e.g: clicking on the already selected day in the `day` view will call `onChange` if `onChange` has never been called before).

 Some views can decide not to call `onChange` for some value modifications.
-The most common example are the mobile time views (using the [`TimeClock`](/x/react-date-pickers/time-clock/) component) where `onChange` will only be fired once when stop dragging the hands of the clock even though the UI updates on each position change.
+The most common example is the mobile time views (using the [`TimeClock`](/x/react-date-pickers/time-clock/) component).
+The `onChange` is only fired once when stop dragging the hands of the clock even though the UI updates on each position change.

 #### When a value is selected using the action bar